notaryproject/notaryproject.dev/content/en/blog/2025/welcome-ratify-joined-notaryproject.md

 By welcoming Ratify as an official subproject, the Notary Project now offers a broader and more opinionated solution stack for securing software supply chain:

 - Notation enables signing of OCI artifacts in CI/CD pipelines.
-- Ratify enforces signature and other supply chain metadata verification policies by working with Gatekeeper in runtime, Kubernetes, and CI/CD pipelines.
+- Ratify enforces signature and other supply chain metadata verification policies in container runtime, Kubernetes, and CI/CD pipelines.

 ![notation-ratify-e2e](/notation-ratify-e2e.png)